 San Diego Theatres’ business model has two equally-critical core elements:

 INFRASTRUCTURAL SUPPORT: SDT is uniquely dedicated to operating theatres for the benefit of the community.
 It provides a home for non-profit arts groups, commercial presenters, and diverse community users.
 In 2015 there were 235 events.
-From opera, dance, orchestras, and recitalists to Broadway theater, concerts and comedians, the diversity of offerings exceeds all other regional performing arts venues.
+From opera, dance, orchestras, and recitalists to Broadway theater, concerts, new year images and comedians, the diversity of offerings exceeds all other regional performing arts venues.
 SDT extended $405,000 in nonprofit discounts in 2015, with nearly 50% of available time used by local nonprofits.

 SDT has invested millions in capital improvements to the public venues it operates, and plans more for the future.
 But beyond physical capital, SDT provides human capital through a skilled staff of arts professionals.
 These include year-round stagehands, artisans, ushers, engineers, and ticket office staff who perform critical tasks on all performances.
 These also include senior managers in Programming and Client Services; Production and Facilities; Ticketing and Patron Cultivation; Engineering; and Operations who assist in managing logistics, honing costs, developing audiences, and strategizing successful event fulfillment.